Table of Contents

 Believe me, I get it.

-Yet this is a part of marriage which can be amazing for relighting the passion!
+Yet this is a part of marriage that can be amazing for relighting the passion!

 And I guarantee that if you can muster the energy, you’ll feel super for doing it (as will your partner)!